House Cleaning Tips > Bedrooms > How to Clean and Deodorize Memory Foam Pillows

 6. Make sure the pillow is completely dry before putting a pillowcase back on the pillow.

-If there's an odor on the pillow from the spill, there are some solutions below.
-As I've stated, any stain that has saturated into the foam cannot be safely removed without ruining the pillow.
+If there’s an odor on the pillow from the spill, there are some solutions below.
+As I’ve stated, any stain that has saturated memory foam cannot be safely removed without ruining the pillow.
 But rather than toss the pillow, you can try the solution below.

 1. Mix cold water and a small amount of mild soap in a container.